Collective motion planning for a group of robots using intermittent diffusion: Mathematical Underpinnings

-As described in the our model, the goal of introducing \eqref{gradient2} is to move the robots to the intermediate locations generated by the SDEs \eqref{SDE}.
-Therefore, the convergence of the trajectories to the desired shape means that the solutions of \eqref{SDE} march to the global minima of $\Phi(x)$, which is guaranteed by the theory of optimal transport.
+As described in the model, the goal of introducing \eqref{gradient2} is to move the robots to the intermediate locations generated by the SDEs \eqref{SDE}.
+Therefore, the convergence of the trajectories to the desired shape means that the solutions of \eqref{SDE} march to the global minima of $\Psi(x)$, which is guaranteed by the theory of optimal transport.
 More precisely, the idea of combining \eqref{gradient} and \eqref{gradient2} comes from the intermittent diffusion.
-Together, the dynamics can be equivalently described by a uniform formula given in \eqref{SDE}, in which \eqref{gradient} is performed when $\sigma = 0$, and \eqref{gradient2} reaches the same spatial locations as \eqref{SDE} when $\sigma$ is not zero.
-Therefore the final locations of $X(t)$ are determined by the asymptotic distributions of \eqref{SDE}.
+Together, the dynamics can be equivalently described by a uniform formula given in \eqref{SDE}, in which \eqref{gradient} is performed when $\sigma = 0$, and \eqref{gradient2} reaches the same spatial locations as \eqref{SDE} when $\sigma$ is not zero. \fix{Hence the question of whether or not $X(t)$ converges to the desired shape can be investigated by examining the distributions of trajectories in \eqref{SDE}.}